RHIT-CSSE/csse220/Homework/FileIOAndExceptions/readme.md

 # FileIOAndExceptions

 ## Overview:
-- This assignment will provide practice with reading and writing to several files as well as practice with throwing, catching, and creating new exception types
+- This assignment will provide practice with reading and writing to several files as well as practice with throwing, catching and creating new exception types
-- This assignment has a number of different TODO items (see below)
-- This is an individual exercise/assignment

 ## Rubric:
-*The five requirements*:<br>
-To earn 100% for this assignment, your final version of the program must (1) scan through all the necessary files, (2) save the relevant information, (3) calculate the average grade for each student,  (4) write out all the correct information to the AllGrades.csv file, and (5) write the correct output to the console.
-See below for example output.
+To earn a full credit for this assignment, your final version of the program should scan through all the necessary files, saving the relevant information, calculating the average grade for each student and it should then write out all the correct information to the AllAveragedGrades.csv file as given below as well as have the correct output to the console.

-*Incentive points*:<br>
 While the results are not required to be in any particular order in the final output file, if you order the records in alphabetical order by last name, you can earn incentive points.

-*Not fully functioning*:<br>
-If your program is not fully functioning, individual assessments will be made as to how close your program is to to achieving the 5 requirements listed above.
-Minimum requirement to earn 60%: All grades/averages must be calculated correctly for all students and written to a file.
+The breakdown of points is as follows:
+- (20% of the points) Completing TODO 1 by: completing the step1ReadNamesAndMakeRecords method, storing the student records and determining which damsel addresses are malformed
+- (60% total) Completing TODO 2 (2.1-2.3) by:
+	- (20%) completing the GradeFileReader.readGradeFile method to properly return an average of the values read or to throw the proper exception
+	- (20%) completing the step2GetFileAverages method to properly call the readGradeFile method and storing the averages in each student record
+	- (20%) handling the exceptions and correctly fixing the files to then get their averages after the fix
+- (20% of the points) Completing TODO 3 by: completing the step3WriteGradesToFile method that will write records for each student (firstname,lastname,email,average,letterGrade) in a file named AllAveragedGrades.csv.

 ## IMPORTANT Notes:
-- In Eclipse, import this project (FileIOAndExceptions) from your local copy of the CSSE220 repo
-- THE FIRST THING YOU SHOULD DO after you import the project, is to copy the “grades” directory (located in the project) and place the copy of the “grades” directory with all its files somewhere accessible.
-You should leave a copy of that directory with all the corresponding files in the project to another location that is easily accessible.
-The reason you want this unchanged directory of files handy (like on your desktop or in an accessible window) is that as you finish this program, you will be required to make some changes to these files in the grades directory.
-But your program should work from start to finish with the original grades directory containing the correct output.
-Once you start making the changes to the files in your program, every time you run the program, you should copy in the ORIGINAL grades directory to the project to assure it is running properly.
-This can simply be done by dragging the grades directory that you have somewhere accessible and drag it directly onto the top line of the project (the line that says “FileIOAndExceptions” in the project view.
-This will assure your grades file will be in the correct place.
-- There is a compiler error in the GradeFileReader class that will be fixed once you complete TODO 2.
+- There is a directory named originalFilesDoNotUseOrChange that you should not do anything with at any point.
+When you run your program and it runs correctly, it will be changing a number of files.
+The files in the originalFilesDoNotUseOrChange will be used to restore the files to their original state every time you run the program.
+You do not need to do anything to change the files back since this will be done automatically.
 - You will be creating your own type of exceptions, more on this below
 - There will be some code provided to you, such as how to walk through all the files of a directory
 - You will be dealing with two different types of files, but both will have an almost exact data format.
 One type of file will be a CSV file, which stands for Comma Separated Values file, which is essentially a text file with a special format.
 The first line in a CSV file is always the header and contains the name of each column separated by commas (each line ends with an entry followed by the “\n” newline character except for the last line in the file, a line that ends in a comma is missing a value (sometimes that can be on purpose)).
 There are Eclipse extensions that make it possible to view a CSV file like a spreadsheet in Eclipse, but frankly, you would be better off just viewing it as a text file.
 In Eclipse, you can right-click on the CSV file and select Open With -> Text Editor.
 In this way, you will see all the commas that would not be displayed in a spreadsheet format.
 You can also open CSV files in Microsoft Excel.
 When writing to a new csv file, always remember that each line should contain the same number of specific fields/values separated by commas (two commas side-by-side indicates a missing value).
 For example, if the header were “first,last,email” an example entry would be “Jane,Doe,doe@gmail.com”.
 Note that there is not a comma at the end of the line, but if there were other records to follow, the line would end in a “\n” newline character except the last line in the file.
 - The other file type you will deal with is a simple text ".txt" file.
 For the purposes of this assignment, all the entries in the text file are similar to the CSV in that values will be separated by commas.
 The primary differences are the extension (.txt vs. .csv) and the text files will not have headers, just a number of values.

 ## IMPORTANT HINTS
-There are some very important things to know in this assignment:
-1) You need to know how to loop through all the files contained in a directory.
-A short loop to just go through and display all the names of the files in the grades directory would be as follows:

-	File dir = new File("grades/");
-	for (File file : dir.listFiles()) {
-		System.out.println(file.getName());
-	}

-NOTE: Above, file.getName() only returns the name of the file without any path information.
-If you send that to the method to read the file, it would either need the full path, or “grades/“ in front of the file name in order to access the file.
-NOTE: If you would rather use the full path to the file, you can instead say file.getAbsolutePath()

 When dealing with files, you read in the lines as Strings.
 With such strings, often, you need to remove the spaces in front or in back.
 A string that has a space in the beginning or the end will not match a string that doesn’t.
-To eliminate leading and trailing spaces from a string called str, you can say: str = str.trim();
+To get rid of leading and trailing spaces from a string called str, you can say: str = str.trim();

+If you have a File object, you can use file.getName() get the name of the file and file.getAbsolutePath() to get the full path and file name.
+You will typically want to open the file to read it using the full path.

 Also, you will be reading in the integers from the text files in the grades directory.
 The lines will come in as Strings.
 If you read in a line at a time, you can use the handy split method of the String class to create an array of the strings that are separated by commas with the commas removed from each.
 For example, with the string str = “1,2,3,4”, you can say: String[] splitStr = str.split(“,”);  Then, splitStr[0] is "1", splitStr[1] is "2" and so on.
 However, they are STILL String objects.
 To convert them to an integer, you can say: int num = Integer.parseInt(splitStr[0]); and then num would be the integer with value 1.
 Be careful!
-If the string is empty or contains something other than digits only (with a possible negative sign), if you use the parseInt method on a string, you will cause a NumberFormatException to be thrown which indicates it could not convert that string to an int.
+If the string is empty or contains something other than digits only (with a possible negative sign), if you use the parseInt method on that string, you will get a NumberFormatException which indicates it could not convert that string to an int.

 If you have a double variable named number, you can easily round to the nearest 2 decimal place by doing the following: